 All students must be attending either Pleasant High School, Pleasant Middle School or taking classes that the Pleasant Board of Education recognizes as counting towards graduation from Pleasant High School.
-A home educated student, or attends the Pleasant Community Digital Academy and resides within the normal Pleasant School District boundaries, may participate in the programs provided he or she meets all the board established criteria for home schooling and the criteria established by the OHSAA.
+A home educated student who resides within the normal Pleasant School District boundaries, may participate in the programs provided he or she meets all the board established criteria for home schooling and the criteria established by the OHSAA.